ObjectIsAdvantag/hackathon-resources/cdh19-kyiv/README.md

 Welcome to the Cisco Technical Resources repo for cdh19-kyiv.
 In this repo you'll find developer resources to quickly get started with Cisco technologies and APIs.

-Registration and shedule of the hackathon you can find [here](https://www.cisco.com/c/m/uk_ua/training-events/2018/hackathon/index.html)
+Registration and schedule of the hackathon you can find [here](https://www.cisco.com/c/m/uk_ua/training-events/2018/hackathon/index.html)

 This workshop requires:
  - Cisco DevNet account, register [by link](https://developer.cisco.com/join/kyiv0319)